 In 1817, of course, the Vernal Equinox occurred on (or about) March 21, 1817.
 The Birth of Baha’u’llah occurred on November 12th 1817; according to the Islamic Lunar Calendar of that year, this was the 2nd of Muharram.
 From the time of the Vernal Equinox of 1817 there had been 8 Lunar months (or “New Moons“) to the first day of Muharram.
 So in basing the time of the “Twin Holy Birthdays” on a period of eight “New Moons” after the Vernal Equinox of any year, the Universal House of Justice is fixing the celebration at the same distance in time from the Vernal Equinox as it was in 1817 at the birth of Baha’u’llah.
 However since the moon could be anywhere in its orbit at the time of the vernal equinox, the exact number of days in this “eight new moons” interval can vary considerably and so the dates of the “Twin Holy Birthdays” will move from year to year from mid-October to mid-November.
 Some kind soul has created a graphical diagram showing this variation graphically for the years 2015-2065.

-For more details on the Islamic Calendar see this page on the US Naval Observatory Website.
+For more details on the Islamic Calendar see this page on the Time and Date Website.

 General Summary of the Calendar